 According to Christian Retailing, between 2014 and 2015, Christian book sales increased by 10.5% to 52.4 million units sold in the U. S. As a result of this kind of success over the last decade, several ABA (secular) publishers purchased and merged with traditional Christian publishers and/or started their own Christian publishing divisions to cash in on a fair share of the market.
 For several years, Harlequin published Christian books under the imprint of Steeple Hill.
 Warner Books created the Warner Faith imprint.
 Penguin Putnam created Penguin Praise, and Random House purchased Multnomah, a traditional Christian publisher.

 We have seen Christian fiction publishers come and go, such as Abingdon Press (one of my publishers), Cook, Crossway, Moody and Summerside Press.
 Retail book chains such as Borders Books, Family Christian Stores, and Cokesbury Bookstores folded.
 Of the bookstores that survived, the Christian bookshelves have been reduced to hard-to-find corners and decreased shelf space.
 Amazon began publishing their own book lines and created a new subscription service.
 Other Netflix-like subscription services rose to the market as well.
-We had a new way of providing books to readers.
+We had several new ways of delivering books to readers.

 All of these changes have created difficult challenges and rising concern for authors and agents struggling to find publishing spots that keep fading.
 Out of frustration and necessity, many authors turn to the hope of self-publishing and hybrid publishing–a combination of traditional and self-publishing.
 As a result, some Christian authors are able to write what they want without editor or publisher constraints.
 This means that non-traditional subjects and issues are now available in Christian fiction and nonfiction that had not been an option in the past.
 While the Christian market has come a long way, the lines between what is considered CBA and ABA is blurring and can be confusing to some consumers.